morabah/health-7/PROJECT_REFERENCE.md

 - Added utilities in `dateUtils.ts` for properly formatting dates between HTML inputs and APIs
 - Implemented both `formatDateForInput` and `formatDateForApi` functions
 - Fixed date format warnings by ensuring ISO date strings are properly converted to the format expected by date inputs

+#### TypeScript and Linting Issues in optimizedDataAccess.ts

+- Fixed multiple TypeScript errors in the optimizedDataAccess.ts file
+- Root causes: Improper type checking for sortable values, unsafe comparison of unknown types, and use of 'any' types
+- Solutions implemented:
+  - Created a safe `compareValues` helper function for type-safe sorting comparisons
+  - Replaced `any` types with proper TypeScript interfaces and type assertions
+  - Fixed function parameter typing (e.g., using `unknown[]` with type assertions instead of assuming specific types)
+  - Improved User interface type by making email `string | null` instead of just `string`
+  - Fixed role conversion from string to UserType enum in the notification functions
+  - Removed unused imports

+These bug fixes improve application stability, prevent unnecessary API calls, and enhance error resilience in key components.

+### TypeScript and Linting Issues in enhancedApiClient.ts

+- Fixed multiple TypeScript errors and linting issues in the enhancedApiClient.ts file
+- Root causes: Use of `any` types, unused imports, and improper cache key definitions
+- Solutions implemented:
+  - Removed unused imports like 'useQueryClient'
+  - Created proper interfaces for batch queue items and batch results
+  - Replaced all `any` types with proper TypeScript types (unknown with type assertions)
+  - Fixed mutation cache invalidation by using proper cacheKeys.* functions
+  - Improved type safety in the Promise handling
+  - Used appropriate Array<T> generic type notation in type definitions

+These bug fixes improve application stability, prevent unnecessary API calls, and enhance error resilience in key components.

 ---